tsi1221/group--9/README.md

 Executive Summary:
 Fitihaber Ethiopia is a modern, secure platform for lawyers, witnesses (Tekesash), and guarantors (Kesash) to communicate, schedule consultations, exchange documents, and track case progress.
-Built with a microservices architecture, the platform ensures scalability, security, and a seamless user experience.
+Built with a microservices architecture, the platform ensures scalability, security, and a seamless user experience. and we make it muliti lingual local languge we use it there Tech Stack:

-Tech Stack:

     Frontend: React + Vite (fast HMR, responsive UI)